For consumers For business

 Editor's note

-This article was first published in 2017 and updated in October 2020.
 Feature image via MATE the Label, all other images via brands mentioned.
-Good On You publishes the world’s most comprehensive ratings of fashion brands’ impact on people, the planet, and animals.
-Use our directory to search thousands of rated brands
+Good On You publishes the world’s most comprehensive ratings of fashion brands’ impact on people, the planet and animals.
+Use our directory to search thousands of rated brands.

 Ethical brand ratings.
 There’s an app for that.